Utah Administrative Code

 (a) If the private capital investment is for the rehabilitation of a building in an Enterprise Zone the applicant must provide:

-v.
-Receipts and paid invoices of all rehabilitation expenses totaling the amount the tax credit is calculated from; and
+(v) Purchase documentation of all rehabilitation expenses totaling the amount the tax credit is calculated from;

 (b) If the private capital investment is a qualifying investment in plant, equipment, or other depreciable property in an Enterprise Zone the applicant must provide:

-iii. purchase documentation and one or more forms of payment documentation validating item is paid in entirety for each item equal or greater than an amount established by the office;
+(iii) one or more forms of payment documentation validating an investment with an amount claimed that is equal to or greater than an amount established by the office is paid in entirety;

 (1) The Office shall review all submitted applications within a reasonable amount of time and approve or deny the application